Pickleball Doubles Strategy

 8 – Try Maintaining the Upper Hand

-Playing pickleball in a doubles format can be a fun and exhilarating experience, but it can also be a bit challenging if you are unfamiliar with the game.
-Here are a few key things to remember when playing in a doubles match:
+Playing pickleball strategies in a doubles format can be a fun and exhilarating experience, but it can also be a bit challenging if you are unfamiliar with the game.

 1) When playing against an opponent, try to maintain an upper hand by keeping them on the defensive.
 This can be done by hitting the ball hard and making them run around the court.